wohlfea/sea-301-d2/class-04-templates/portfolio-assignment/README.md

-# Assignment for Class 4 - Templates and SMACSS
+# Portfolio Assignment for Class 4 - Templates and Typography

 Use what you learned in the class 4 lecture to improve the structure of your Portfolio app codebase.